 Most perennials need to be divided, some every 3 years, others will be fine up to 5 years and some can be left alone for 10 or more years.
 Dividing perennials will rejuvenate them and also give you more beautiful perennial to plant elsewhere.

-Whenever you see a plant that is overcrowded and or has a weak center it’s time to divide it.
-If you wait longer the plant will stop blooming and actually becomes smaller in size because some of the overgrown plant will die.
+Whenever you see a plant that is overcrowded and/or has a weak center it’s time to divide it.
+If you wait longer the plant will stop blooming and actually becomes smaller in size because some of the overgrown plants will die.

-Depending on the size of the plant you can divide them with your hands by puling the plant apart, or cut with a knife or even with a shovel.
-Whatever you do try to work gentle, you do not want to kill the plant, just to divide it.
+Depending on the size of the plant and what kind of roots or bulbs they have, you can divide them with your hands by pulling the plant apart, or cut with a knife, or even with a shovel.
+Whatever you do try to work gently, you do not want to kill the plant, just to divide it.

 Plant one piece back into the original hole by adding some compost or potting soil.
 A handful of bone meal fertilizer can be helpful too.
-Also you want to plant perennials firmly into the soil.
-Treat that plant as a new plant for a while.
-It will need more water then a perennial plant usually does.
+Also, you want to plant perennials firmly into the soil.
+Treat that plant as a new transplant for a while.
+It will need more water than a perennial plant usually does.

-Keep your additional plants moist, till you find a new home for them.
+Keep your subdivided plants moist, till you find a new home for them.

 It is a real joy month after month to see all those beautiful flowers and to enjoy them.
 I’m so grateful so many flowers do survive our cold winters here in zone 3.

-In June the colours just get brighter and the flowers get bigger.
+In June the colors just get brighter and the flowers get bigger.
 It might just be the best month for perennial flowers.
-Blooming are: Flax, Iris, Masterwort, Ornamental Onion, Painted Daisy, Peony, Pink, (Not in picture: Bleeding heart, Jakob’s Ladder, Sea Holly, St. John’s Wort, Yarrow.)
+Blooming are Flax, Iris, Masterwort, Ornamental Onion, Painted Daisy, Peony, Pink, (Not in picture: Jakob’s Ladder, Sea Holly, St. John’s Wort, Yarrow.)

-July continues the magic, butterflies and hummingbirds are making their rounds.
-It is a bliss for all.
-Blooming are: Campion, Clematis, Daylily, Delphinium, Lady’s Mantle, Lily, Meadowsweet, Poppy.
+July continues the magic, butterflies, and hummingbirds are making their rounds.
+It’s bliss for all.
+Blooming are Campion, Clematis, Daylily, Delphinium, Lady’s Mantle, Lily, Meadowsweet, Poppy, Glob thistle, Goatsbeard.

-Meadowsweet needs a special mention, this is Queen-of-the-Prairie variety, one of the showiest perennials.
+Meadowsweet needs a special mention, this is the Queen-of-the-Prairie variety, one of the showiest perennials.

-By August, annuals join the perennials in a harmony of colours, shapes, and beauty.
-Blooming are: Snowdrop anemones, Coneflower, Clematis, Daylily, Flax, Hollyhock, Hosta, Russian Sage.
+By August, annuals join the perennials in a harmony of colors, shapes, and beauty.
+Blooming are Snowdrop anemones, Coneflower, Clematis, Daylily, Flax, Hollyhock, Hosta, Russian Sage.

-Many flowers bloom all summer long till snow and frost ends their blooming in a bit of a brutal but neat way.
+Many flowers bloom all summer long till snow and frost end their blooming in a bit of a brutal but pretty way.

-But still, until late October there is something blooming here for us.
-We love all the flowers and look forward to start the blooming year all over again.
-Blooming are: Italian asters violet and pink.
+But still, until late October something is blooming here for us.
+We love all the flowers and look forward to starting the blooming year all over again.
+Blooming is Italian asters violet and pink.